Mocksville Walking Tour

 The homes, built in the late 1800s and early 1900s, feature a variety of architectural styles including Greek Revival, Italianate, Queen Anne, Shingle Style, Victorian Gothic, Classical Revival, Craftsman, and Colonial Revival.

-Here are just a few of the historic homes and distinctive downtown buildings featured:
+Here are just a few of the historic homes and distinctive downtown buildings you will learn more about:

 The Philip Hanes House

-(1902) Pictured above, this Neo-Classical Revival house on a hill features a wraparound and elaborate pent gable-roofed dormer.
+(1902) This Neo-Classical Revival house on a hill features a wraparound and elaborate pent gable-roofed dormer.
 Built for Philip Hanes who, along with his brother Benjamin, ran B.F.
 Hanes Tobacco Company in Winston-Salem.
 Hanes died from injuries received in an accident soon after construction ended.
 (1085 N. Main)

 Abraham Nail House